Paris Fashion Week Guide

 It was difficult narrowing down a top 5 but we tried our best!
 Take a look at iconic moments at Paris Fashion Week!

 Iconic Moments at Paris Fashion Week

-Paris Fashion Week has contained moments that went beyond imagination and what's remarkable is the fact it worked.
+Paris Fashion Week has contained moments that went beyond imagination and what's remarkable is the fact that it worked!

-They recreated a huge replica of the Verdon Gorge, located in the south of France inside the Grand Palais!
+They recreated a huge replica of the Verdon Gorge, had a rocket, giant lion, waterfall and more!

 YSL Fashion Show at the Eiffel Tower

 So, the Effiel Tower is one of the most well-known landmarks in the world.
 Each year, 7 million people visit.
 This iconic location formed part of Yves Saint Laurent's opening act for Paris Fashion Week.